 As you can see, the verb changes based on the subject’s number and gender.
 This is also true for other compound tenses.

 In addition, verb agreement is a “must” when a verb conjugated with avoir is a direct object.
 For example, Voici la robe que tu as achetée pour Juliette.

 These differences are only noticeable in written French since the pronunciation remains the same.

-If there is only one thing you should remember for this lesson, it’s that the majority of words ending in -e or -ion are feminine while words with other endings are mostly masculine.
-It’s not going to work all the time, but you’re much more likely to be right if you follow this rule than if you simply guess.
+The gender of words in French – as well as their grammatical and social implications – can be complicated.
+If there’s only one thing you take away from this article, it should be that the majority of words ending in -e or -ion are feminine while words with other endings are mostly masculine.
+This won’t hold true 100% of the time, but you’re much more likely to be right if you follow this rule than if you simply guess.

 What about you?
 How do you determine whether a French word is masculine or feminine?
 Share your thoughts in the comments section!